-As we face the COVID-19 pandemic, credit monitoring has never been more essential.
+Credit monitoring is an essential aspect of financial hygiene.
 Seeing your credit report can help you visualize your overall financial health and help you prioritize payments if your income is fluctuating.

 Hopefully, you’re aware of all the credit accounts you currently have open and are staying on top of their respective balances and payments.
 But the only way to see all of this information in one place is by monitoring your credit.